 - under ‘Reason for Payment’ please detail ‘Overseas Assignee Covid 19’

-- in the ‘Employment Status Details of Supplier’ please cross the third option ‘ESS Outcome not applicable to this Supplier’
+- in the ‘Employment Status Details of Supplier’ please cross the third option ‘CEST Outcome not applicable to this Supplier’

 - Assignee’s invoice and completed RFP form should be scanned as one pdf to email@example.com

 If further guidance is required with regards paying overseas assignees, please contact the Finance Helpdesk firstname.lastname@example.org